aishani25mib10001-droid/Digital-Literacy-Project/task-5-cybercrime/Casestudy.md

-<h3>Cyberbullying</h3>
-Cyberbullying is a form of online harassment where individuals are targeted through social media, messaging platforms, or online forums.
-It involves actions such as sending abusive messages, spreading rumors, sharing private information, or posting harmful content to embarrass or intimidate someone.
+Cyberbullying is a type of online harassment where people use social media or messaging platforms to hurt or humiliate someone.
+This can include posting mean comments, spreading rumors, sharing private information, or even creating fake accounts to damage a person’s image.

-Cyberbullying commonly targets teenagers, students, and individuals who are active online or perceived as vulnerable.
-Victims may include those who express opinions, share personal content, or stand out in any way.

-One such case is described below:
+It usually begins in small ways.
+A person shares something online, and a few people start leaving sarcastic or negative comments.
+Over time, this behavior grows into regular harassment.
+In some cases, bullies create fake profiles to impersonate the victim and spread false information, making the situation worse.

+Teenagers and students are most commonly targeted, especially those who are active on social media or seen as different or vulnerable.

-A college student named Aadya regularly shared her achievements and daily life on social media.
-Initially, her posts received positive responses, but over time, a few individuals started leaving sarcastic and negative comments.
-Soon, a fake account was created using her name and photos, posting edited and misleading content about her.
+Aadya, a college student, loved sharing her achievements and daily moments online.
+At first, everything was positive, but gradually, a few people began posting hurtful comments.
+Soon, someone created a fake account using her photos and started posting edited and misleading content.
+Rumors spread quickly among her classmates.
+Aadya felt embarrassed, anxious, and isolated.
+She stopped participating in social activities and even struggled to focus on her studies.

-As the situation escalated, rumors began spreading among her classmates.
-Many people started believing the false information, and Riya began receiving messages questioning her character.
-This made her feel embarrassed and anxious, and she slowly withdrew from social media and social interactions.

-The issue also affected her academic life, as she found it difficult to concentrate on her studies.
-Despite trying to ignore the situation, the constant online harassment took a toll on her mental health.

-Eventually, with the help of a trusted friend and a faculty member, Riya reported the fake account and abusive messages.
-The platform took action by removing the account, and the college authorities warned the individuals involved.

-This situation highlights how cyberbullying can quickly escalate and impact a person’s well-being.
-It also shows the importance of reporting such incidents, seeking support, and promoting responsible digital behavior.
+The situation improved when a close friend noticed her distress and encouraged her to speak to a faculty member.
+Together, they reported the fake account, which was later removed, and action was taken against those responsible.

+This shows how cyberbullying can deeply affect a person’s mental health and confidence, and why support and timely action are crucial.